jetibest/yetibash/README.md

 # yetibash
-Collection of some practical easy-to-use bash libraries to promote faster bash-scripting.
+Collection of some practical easy-to-use bash-wrappers to promote faster bash-scripting.

 You need to use the 'source' command in bash to import the functions from one of the libraries so that it can be used in your current shell and all subshells.
 Abstract example usage: